pfreyp/SC17_Developer_Lab/README.md

 Let's get started...

-## Start your preconfigured EC2 F1 instance
+## Start a preconfigured EC2 F1 instance

-Specifically for this event, each participant has been attributed an EC2 F1 instance, a user name and password.
+Specially for this event, each participant has been attributed an EC2 F1 instance, a user name and password.

 The user name and password were communicated through an email message sent a couple of days before the event.
 That email message also contained a URL that will help you to access an instance waiting for you.